TAE Technologies

-TAE Technologies, formerly Tri Alpha Energy, is an American company based in Foothill Ranch, California developing aneutronic fusion power.
-The company's design relies on an advanced beam-driven field-reversed configuration (FRC), which combines features from accelerator physics and other fusion concepts in a unique fashion, and is optimized for hydrogen-boron fuel, also known as proton-boron and p-B11.
+TAE Technologies, Inc., formerly Tri Alpha Energy, is an American company based in Foothill Ranch, California developing aneutronic fusion power.
+The company's design relies on an advanced beam-driven field-reversed configuration (FRC), which combines features from accelerator physics and other fusion concepts in a unique fashion, and is optimized for hydrogen-boron fuel, also known as proton-boron or p-11B.
 It regularly publishes theoretical and experimental results in academic journals with hundreds of publications and posters at scientific conferences and in a research library hosting these articles on its website.
 TAE has developed five generations of original fusion platforms with a sixth currently in development.
 It aims to manufacture a prototype commercial fusion reactor by 2030.

 Organization

 The company was founded in 1998, and is backed by private capital.
-TAE Technologies operated as a stealth company for many years, refraining from launching its website until 2015.
-The company did not generally discuss progress nor any schedule for commercial production.
+It operated as a stealth company for many years, refraining from launching its website until 2015.
+It did not generally discuss progress nor any schedule for commercial production.
 However, it has registered and renewed various patents.

-As of 2021, TAE Technologies reportedly had more than 250 employees and had raised over $880 million.
+As of 2021, TAE Technologies had more than 250 employees and had raised over US$880 million.

 Funding

 Main financing has come from Goldman Sachs and venture capitalists such as Microsoft co-founder Paul Allen's Vulcan Inc., Rockefeller's Venrock, and Richard Kramlich's New Enterprise Associates.
 The Government of Russia, through the joint-stock company Rusnano, invested in Tri Alpha Energy in October 2012, and Anatoly Chubais, Rusnano CEO, became a board member.
 Other investors include the Wellcome Trust and the Kuwait Investment Authority.
 As of July 2017 the company reported that it had raised more than $500 million in backing.
-As of 2020, the company had raised over $600 million, which rose to around $880 million in 2021 and $1.2 billion as of 2022.
+As of 2020, it had raised over $600 million, which rose to around $880 million in 2021 and $1.2 billion as of 2022.

-Leadership and Board of Directors
+Leadership and board of directors

 TAE's technology was co-founded by physicist Norman Rostoker, as a spin-out of his work at the University of California, Irvine.
-Steven Specker, the former CEO of the Electrical Power Research Institute (EPRI), served as CEO from October 2016 to July 2018.
+Steven Specker, former CEO of the Electrical Power Research Institute (EPRI), was CEO from October 2016 to July 2018.
 Michl Binderbauer, who earned his PhD. in plasma physics under the guidance of Rostoker at UCI, moved from CTO to CEO following Specker's retirement.
 Specker remains an advisor.
-Additional board members include Jeff Immelt, the former CEO of General Electric, John J. Mack, the former CEO of Morgan Stanley, and Ernest Moniz, the former United States Secretary of Energy at the US Department of Energy, who joined the company's board of directors in May 2017.
+Additional board members include Jeff Immelt, former CEO of General Electric; John J. Mack, former CEO of Morgan Stanley; and Ernest Moniz, former United States Secretary of Energy at the US Department of Energy, who joined the company's board of directors in May 2017.